Home Overview Spelling Grammar Usage Translate

 The problem with the more than 6,000 existing languages is that they evolved bit by bit, so lack consistency; hence most are littered with irregularities.
 That is no problem for native children, but a big problem for adult foreigners trying to learn the languages.

-English is evolving as the international language despite native speakers of only about 5% of humanity, therefore more than two billion English language students today are not native English speakers.
+English is evolving as the international language despite native speakers of only about 5% of humanity, therefore more than a billion English language students today are not native English speakers.
 English grammar is simpler than Hindi, Arabic, and continental European languages, while Chinese, with tonal pronunciation requirements and no alphabet, requires much too much time for non-native speakers to learn.
 But the average native Englsh-speaking middle-school student knows 3,700 irregular words, e.g. English blew (Peoplese blow۔d), blown (blow۔d), began (begin۔d), begun (begin۔d), bit (bite۔d), bitten (bite۔d), broke (break۔d), broken (break۔d), built (build۔d) - to name a tiny few of the words beginning with "b".
 A second problem with English is that there are no rules or even guidelines governing its growth.
 In the modern era words are added willy nilly almost daily.
 Shall we write “database”, “data-base”, or “data base”? – a technical magazine editor with no philology background will make the decision, which others may emulate.
 A USA or British university student needs to know about 20,000 words, Oxford English Dictionary contains more than 600,000 words, and altogether more than one million English words have been recorded.
 The situation, worsening year by year, is not only torturous to students, but economically inefficient.

 The problem with creating new languages from scratch, history has proved, is that only a tiny percent of people will learn them.